 NEW YORK, Oct.
 5, 2016 /PRNewswire/ -- Synopsis

-Timetric's 'The Cards and Payments Industry in Spain: Emerging Trends and Opportunities to 2020' report provides detailed analysis of market trends in the Spanish cards and payments industry.
-It provides values and volumes for a number of key performance indicators in the industry, including credit transfers, direct debits, check payments, cash transactions and payment cards during the review period (2011–2015).
+Timetric's 'The Cards and Payments Industry in the UAE: Emerging Trends and Opportunities to 2020' report provides detailed analysis of market trends in the UAE cards and payments industry.
+It provides values and volumes for a number of key performance indicators in the industry, including check payments, cash transactions and payment cards during the review period (2011–2015).

 The report also analyzes various payment card markets operating in the industry, and provides detailed information on the number of cards in circulation, and transaction values and volumes during the review period and over the forecast period (2016–2020).
 It also offers information on the country's competitive landscape, including the market shares of issuers and schemes.